 Chemical Engineering requires the knowledge of physics, chemistry and maths, in particular.
 Chemical engineers have the knowledge of these subjects in order to design, develop new or improve existing manufacturing processes and unit operations in the petrochemicals, chemicals, oil and gas and other related industries.
 Sometimes they are misunderstood as a type of chemist, which is not the case.

-Each stage of the plant is defined as a unit operation which requires the quantitative application of physics, chemistry and maths.
-The latter employing methods that mathematicians would not normally attempt or other engineering disciplines or chemists do.
+Chemical engineers are concerned with the sizing, specification and operations of the plants and equipments in which matter is processed, either mechanically or otherwise, undergoes physical or chemical changes, including energy and phase changes.
+Each stage of the plant is defined as a unit operation, which then requires the quantitative application of physics, chemistry and maths.
+The latter employing methods that mathematicians would not normally attempt or other engineering or scientific disciplines do.

-Chemicals, Fine Chemicals, Petrochemicals, Oil and Gas, Pharmaceuticals, Polymers, Water and Effluent, and Nuclear.
-They are not solely restricted to the these but with many other industries where physical processes take place.
+Key areas of industry where chemical engineers work are: Chemicals, Fine Chemicals, Petrochemicals, Oil and Gas, Pharmaceuticals, Polymers, Water and Effluent, and Nuclear.
+They are not solely restricted to these but also with many other industries where physical and energy processes take place.

 As chemical engineering is largely involved with different processes, they are often defined as Process Engineers.
 The jury is still out on its exact title but suffice to say that chemical engineering is the established status quo definition of the profession, while process engineering is usually termed when working within the industries.

 A recognised university degree in chemical engineering or equivalent is required, as a minimum, to start a career in this rewarding profession.